 - A submitted manuscript is rejected by the editorial board after going through peer review.

 Authors can choose to publish their research as a chapter in a title in the Advances in Science, Technology and Innovation (ASTI) Book Series by Springer.
 The series particularly features conceptual and empirical contributions from various interrelated fields of science, technology, and innovation, emphasizing digital transformation that focuses on providing practical solutions to ensure food, water, and energy security to achieve the SDGs.

 Conference proceedings will be submitted for inclusion in the IEEE Xplore® Digital Library, a powerful resource for the discovery of science.
 Authors whose papers fall into technical fields such as electrical and electronics engineering, telecommunications, etc., can choose this option as their publishing platform.

+Important Note:IEREK has an unyielding policy regarding plagiarism.
+We believe that copying/taking the ideas and work of other Authors without permission and credit is fraudulent.
 The Reviewing committee and IEREK employees have the authority to reject a paper during its reviewing process, on the basis of the paper being subjected to either minor or major plagiarism.

 - The abstract should clearly state the purpose, results, and conclusions of the work to be described in the final paper.

 - The author should select the most relevant topic for the paper from the corresponding conference topics.

 - The author can use/download an abstract writing template to submit the abstract file accordingly.